How to add and customize a table in Microsoft Word

 Resizing the table

-Once the table has been inserted, you can adjust the table's size by moving the mouse to the bottom right corner of the table until you get a double-headed arrow.
+Once the table is inserted, you can adjust the table's size by moving the mouse to the bottom right corner of the table until you get a double-headed arrow.
 Once this arrow is visible, click and drag the table in the direction you want the table to expand.

 Changing the look of the table